Homepage

 Bletchley Park

-Bletchley Park is an estate in the town of Bletchley, Milton Keynes (UK).
-During WWII, Bletchley Park, or BP for short, was the UK's main code breaking site.
-The codes and ciphers of many countries were decrypted here, such as messages from the German Enigma, the Geheimschreiber and the Lorenz SZ-40/42 machines.
-It's the place where brilliant people like Alan Turing, Gordon Welchman, Dylwyn Knox and about 12,000 others worked day and night during the war [1].
+Bletchley Park, commonly abbreviated BP, is an estate in the town of Bletchley, Milton Keynes (UK).
+During WWII, it was the UK's main codebreaking centre.
+The codes and ciphers of many countries were broken here, such as traffic from the German Enigma, the Siemens T-52 Geheimschreiber and the Lorenz SZ-40/42.
+It's the place where brilliant people like Dylwyn Knox, Alan Turing, Gordon Welchman, and about 12,000 others helped shortening the war by several years [1].

 BP is now a museum that is open to the public every day.
 If you are interested in the history of code and ciphers, BP is well worth a real-life visit.
 Many war-time buildings, such as the mansion, the cottage, the stableyard, H-Block, B-Block and some huts are still in existence.